 Jesus, as God, doesn’t forget His mission.
 He takes on human flesh and comes to earth to die for the sins of humanity.
 After His mission, He returns to Heaven.
 Many places in Scripture, Jesus says that He is “from above” and that Heaven is His home (John 8:23, for example).
 And after endowing the disciples with Holy Spirit power, He ascends back to His Father in Heaven above (Acts 1:9-11).

 Seems to me that a god/God wouldn’t forget his mission.
 Hercules forgets his, but Jesus does not.
-I’m more inclined to believe a God who doesn’t need humanity and who doesn’t want to remain on earth after the mission is incomplete — as though earth is better than Heaven.
+I’m more inclined to believe a God who doesn’t need humanity and who doesn’t want to remain on earth after the mission is complete — not a god who chooses to remain on earth after the mission, as though earth is better than Heaven.

 Credible: Hercules or Jesus?